nonlinear-vibes/temporal-neural-network/README.md

 ## Demo:
 For a quick demonstration, run `demo.m`.\
-The classifier scales to real data (e.g., surgical gesture recognition with 16 classes and 76 input channels); see the figure below.
+The classifier scales to real data (e.g., surgical gesture recognition with hundreds of thousands of parameters); see the figure below.

 ![preview](docs/preview.png)
 <br/><br/>